CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0007 install-pelican-in-devcontainer.md

 Category: Articles
 Tags: python, pelican, vscode
 Author: Rehan Haider
-Summary: Install Pelican in a Docker Container for development of static websites
+Summary: Step by step guide on how to install and configure Pelican in a Docker Container for development for developement os static websites following Jamstack architecture
-Status: Hidden

 Pelican is a type of Static Site Generator (SSG) written in Python that follows the Jamstack architecture pattern.
 It is easily the most popular Python based SSG with Nikola and Lektor coming in a distant second and third.